-ACCESS TO SAFETY DATA SHEETS (SDS)
+ACCESS TO SAFETY DATA SHEETS

 Any employee of UGA has the right to examine and obtain the SDS for the hazardous chemicals to which he/she is, has been, or may be exposed.
-Principal Investigators, Laboratory Supervisors, and Work Area Supervisors are responsible for maintaining accessibility to SDS for employees in their work areas for review during each work shift, including both i mmediate access to necessary information in an emergency and daily access to all information as a reference source.
+Principal Investigators, Laboratory Supervisors, and Workspace Supervisors are responsible for maintaining accessibility to SDS for employees in their workspaces for review during each work shift, including both immediate access to necessary information in an emergency and daily access to all information as a reference source.